 We aim to give our local community the opportunity to enjoy the highest quality of life and independence through the provision of professional care.

-Since working with Bluebird Care I have completed dementia awareness training, completed my level 4 in Health & Social Care and now so that I can further my knowledge, I have undertaken my Level 5.
-This will further enable me to become the Registered Manager of the Brentwood office.
+Since working with Bluebird Care I have completed dementia awareness training, completed my level 4 in Health & Social Care and now so that I can further my knowledge, I am completing my QCFLevel 5.

 I really enjoy ensuring the smooth, efficient running of day to day operations, lending my skills to any colleagues in need and most importantly, ensuring our customers receive a flawless, personalised home care service.
 It is lovely seeing the satisfaction on customers’ faces when you visit and it certainly tugs at the heart strings when they say “It is so lovely to see you, you are the first person I have seen this week”.
 It is so rewarding to know that we are doing something that makes a difference to peoples’ lives.